rahulkumaran/Utlyz-CLI/README.md

 	2) Cricket updates
 	--score			Gives the scores of all ongoing and recently finished matches --schedule		Gives the schedule of all international matches throughout the ongoing month

+	3) Lyrics
+	--lyr			Gives the lyrics of the song you enter after executing the command

+	4) Searching
+	--google		Gives the links of the most popular sites visited w.r.t a particular topic --wiki			Gives the whole wikipedia information regarding a topic on the Command Line itself

 It's a project in it's budding stage currently and you're most welcome to create issues and PR's